martinrotter/rssguard/README.md

 =========
 Welcome to RSS Guard website.
 You can find here basic information.

-RSS Guard is simple and easy-to-use RSS/ATOM feed aggregator developed using Qt framework which supports online feed synchronization.
+RSS Guard is simple, light and easy-to-use RSS/ATOM feed aggregator developed using Qt framework which supports online feed synchronization.

 #####################
 # **PLEASE, ALL USERS -> fill [this survey](http://goo.gl/forms/GcvPYgS2a8).**